-In this detailed guide, learn everything you need to know about what regression testing is, best practices for regression testing, how you can apply it in your own organization and much more.
+In this detailed guide, learn everything you need to know about what regression testing is, along with best practices and examples.
+Learn how you can apply regression testing in your own organization and much more.

 While regression testing is practiced in almost every organization, each team may have its own procedures and approaches.
 This article is a starter kit for organizations seeking a solid start to their regression testing strategy.
 It also assists teams in delving deeper into the missing links in their current regression testing technique in order to evolve their test strategy.